 6.4.
 Direct contributions of code and/or documentation

-Organizations that use OpenAFS in house and have development staffs are encouraged to contribute any code modifications they make to OpenAFS.org via openafs-bugs@openafs.org.
-Contributions of documentation are highly desired.
+Organizations that use OpenAFS in house and have development staffs are encouraged to contribute code and documentation modifications to OpenAFS.org via >http://gerrit.openafs.org/.

 6.5.
 OpenAFS for Windows Mailing Lists